 - Enforce compliance of policies and regulations.

-Because the WHO has no enforcement capacity, it will be up to national and local governments to carry out these actions in to eliminate industrial trans fats.
+Because the WHO has no enforcement capacity, it is up to national and local governments to carry out these actions in to eliminate industrial trans fats.

 Tips for Lowering Trans Fat Intake